secretstartups/handbook/product/interpreting-release-dates.html.md

 if an item will ship in the current or a future iteration.

 1. Milestone
-  - If an issue is tagged against a milestone, that is the milestone it is targeted to be worked on.
-It is not necessarily when the issue will complete.
+  - If an issue is tagged against a milestone, that is the GitLab release it is targeted to be shipped in.
+These aren't promises; we [plan ambitiously](https://about.gitlab.com/handbook/product/product-principles/#how-this-impacts-planning) and milestones are subject to change.
 1. `workflow::<current state>` labels
   - The `workflow::<current state>` label shows what state the Issue is currently at in the Product Development Workflow.
 The [various states](https://about.gitlab.com/handbook/product-development-flow/#workflow-summary)